Research & Publications

 STEM 360 Information Nights

 STEM 360 Information Nights were held at all schools participating in the study.
-The purpose of the information nights were to provide parents with relevant information about the study and to answer any and all questions.
+The purpose of the information nights was to provide parents with relevant information about the study and to answer any and all questions.
 The parents at level 1 and level 2 schools also were given the chance to meet their students’ STEM Coach.

 STEM Coach Engagement

 Each level 1 and level 2 school has a specific assigned STEM Coach.
 All STEM Coaches are VASC educators.
 The main purpose of the STEM Coach is to support and promote positive attitudes and academic achievement throughout the STEM 360 program and beyond.
-The students are given multiple opportunities to interact with their STEM Coach – at STEM 360 Saturdays (described below), educational outreach programs, educational field experiences, and pre-visits to the school before the all field experiences.
+The students are given multiple opportunities to interact with their STEM Coach – at STEM 360 Saturdays (described below), educational outreach programs, educational field experiences, and pre-visits to the school before all field experiences.
 STEM Coaches communicate with their students both directly and through their classroom teachers.
 STEM Coaches send regular emails to parents and students.

 Math Alive!
 At Virginia Air & Space Center